richard-austin/security-cam/README.md

 * Enable/Disable client connection to Cloud server.
 * Complete project deployment using a single deb file
 ### Run Time Platform for NVR
-The current build configuration (./gradlew buildDebFile) is for Raspberry pi V4 running headless (server) version of Ubuntu 23.04 (Lunar Lobster).
+The current build configuration (as created with ./gradlew buildDebFile) is for Raspberry pi V4 running headless (server) version of Ubuntu 23.10 (Mantic Minotaur).
 ### Security
 The NVR is designed to run on a LAN which is protected from unauthorised external access.
 From within the LAN, access to administrative functions is possible without authentication.